So you want to become a freelancer, work from home (or while traveling), and make a decent living?

 Once you have a clear idea of the type of freelancing clients you want to target and the problems they have, it's time to define your deliverables.

 Defining deliverables enables you to have clarity over your pricing and services — and this ultimately helps with proposals and negotiations.
+Here's a proposal template that we recommend.

 How to leverage?